decred/dcrd/internal/connmgr/README.md

 - Connect only to specified addresses
 - Permanent connections with increasing backoff retry timers
 - Disconnect or Remove an established connection

-## Installation and Updating

-This package is part of the `github.com/decred/dcrd/connmgr/v3` module.
-Use the standard go tooling for working with modules to incorporate it.

 ## License